Department of Race, Ethnicity, Gender, and Sexualilty Studies

 AAS 4023.
 Black and Brown Youth Resistance.
 (3-0) 3 Credit Hours.

 This course examines theories of youth resistance, and specifically the ways in which youth of color have and continue to resist, whether through organizing social justice movements, self-expression, and/or cultural production.
-Drawing from Critical Youth Studies, Ethnic Studies, and Women of Color feminisms, this course explores how youth as a whole, and youth of color specifically are socially constructed in the U.S. and the impact of these constructions of race, gender, sexuality, and age structurally on youth in terms of the policies that are created that impact their everyday lives.
+Drawing from Critical Youth Studies, Ethnic Studies, and Women of Color feminisms, this course explores how youth as a whole, and youth of color specifically, are socially constructed in the U.S. and the impact of these constructions of race, gender, sexuality, and age structurally on youth in terms of the policies that are created that impact their everyday lives.
 This course also explores the contributions youth of color have made and continue to make in society, not only through organizing but also through their everyday forms of resistance such as their behaviors, languaging, forms of self-expression, engagement with popular culture, and resulting cultural production.
-Same as MAS 4023, credit cannot be earned for both AAS 4023 and MAS 4023.
-Course fees: LRH1 $20.54; STSH $30.81.
+(Same as MAS 4023.
+Credit cannot be earned for both AAS 4023 and MAS 4023.)
+Course Fee: LRH1 $20.54; STSH $30.81.

 AAS 4033.
 Women of Color Feminisms.
 (3-0) 3 Credit Hours.

 This course centers feminist epistemological contributions of Women of Color.
 As a result of their positionalities, Women of Color have developed their own organizations, printing presses, research approaches, and critical theories, and have contributed to social change.
 This course examines critical theories that make up Black, Chicana/x and Latina/x, Indigenous, and Asian/Asian American feminisms.
 Women of Color feminisms have advanced change through their scholarship, activism, community organizing, participation in mutual aid, cultural production, and critique of and resistance to coloniality in all of its forms.
 This course uses an intersectional approach to examining the contributions of Women of Color feminisms across disciplines to include, but not limited to, education, public health, popular culture, community organizing, policy, and cultural production.
-Same as MAS 4033 and WGSS 4033, credit cannot be earned for both AAS 4033, WGSS 4033, and MAS 4033.
-Course fees: LRH1 $20.54; STSH $30.81.
+(Same as MAS 4033 and WGSS 4033.
+Credit can only be earned for one of the following: AAS 4033, WGSS 4033, or MAS 4033.)
+Course Fee: LRH1 $20.54; STSH $30.81.

 AAS 4043.
 Intersectionality.
 (3-0) 3 Credit Hours.